-The Bridge Society meets in the Club at 6.30pm on Mondays.
+The Bridge Society meets in the Club at 6.30pm on Mondays, however this can be flexible depending on the availability of players.
 Join us for a few rubbers, timed so that we finish at around 9.30pm – early enough for those who have to travel a distance to get home.
 New Members have joined our group, some only irregularly but, with notice, we fit them in easily.
 The Bridge Society invites you: deal yourself in for this, the most intellectually stimulating of all card games.
 Our standard is good but not intimidating.
-While, as benefits Members of the Caledonian Club, one of our strong suits is sociability.
-Interested?
+While, as befits Members of the Caledonian Club, one of our strong suits is sociability.

 Please contact Philip Craig

 Our programme is exciting and varied, playing at some of the finest golf courses here in the South and Scotland and with several social events in the Club during the year.
 Whilst the enjoyment of golf is at the core of the Society it is the camaraderie that makes it special.
 Charlie Stewart, a Past-Captain of the Society, captured that camaraderie in verse:

 In a’ the years this game we’ve played.